What Is A Rescue Dog?

 Rescue is the best breed 💕

-If you’re new to the world of dog rescuing and adoption, you might be wondering what a rescue dog even is.
+If you’re new to the world of rescuing and adopting dogs, you might be wondering what a rescue dog even is.

 Well — sort of!
 But it usually doesn’t look as cool and glamorous.

-“A rescue dog is a dog being rehomed after being surrendered by its original owner,” Shelby Semel, head trainer at Animal Haven rescue in New York City, told The Dodo.
+“A rescue dog is a dog being rehomed after being surrendered by its original owner,” Semel told The Dodo.

-And while it’s true that some rescues are surrendered — there are lots of other reasons a dog might be dubbed a “rescue dog.”
-For example, he could have been found as a stray on the street, or maybe was born in a shelter when a pregnant mom was taken in.
+And while it’s true that some rescue dogs are surrendered, there are lots of other reasons a dog might be dubbed a “rescue dog.”
+For example, he could have been found as a stray on the street, or maybe he was born in a shelter when a pregnant mom was taken in.

-But in general, it’s any dog whom you’re adopting from a rescue group or shelter.
+But in general, a rescue is any dog whom you’re adopting from a rescue group or shelter.

 Unlike buying a dog from a dog store or breeder — which costs way more money and contributes to dog overpopulation — rescuing means you’re adopting a dog in need and literally saving a life (or rather two lives, since you’re also opening up a spot at that rescue for a new dog to be saved).